isomerpages/nlb-sure/_read-to-be-sure/3b-rtbs03-conversations.md

 ---

-In our **Read to be SURE** **Conversations**, we will invite guests from all wal	ks of life to share their expertise and perspectives on trending issues that matter.
-In line withg one of NLB’s LAB25 key roles of nurturing an Informed Citizenry, we hope that the **Conversations** will help broaden and deepen your mindsets.
+In our **Read to be SURE** **Conversations**, we will invite guests from all walks of life to share their expertise and perspectives on trending issues that matter.
+In line with one of NLB’s LAB25 key roles of nurturing an Informed Citizenry, we hope that the **Conversations** will help broaden and deepen your mindsets.

 ![](../images/kanchanara-GnWfl_nnZro-unsplash.jpg)